birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 }
 ```

-Execute the command, specify the configuration file, and run birdlarkto implement our data processing logic.
+Execute the command, specify the configuration file, and run birdLarkto implement our data processing logic.

 * Local